-Council has applied to IPART for a Special Rate Variation and is awaiting the determination.
-This iteration of the LTFP models the SRV scenario as discussed with the community in 2022 and endorsed by Council in November 2022.
+Special Rate Variation.
+This iteration of the included in this LTFP is based on the projected full LTFP models the SRV scenario as discussed cost to provide the waste service over the next ten with the community in 2022 and endorsed by years.
+Council in November 2022.